-The following table summarises the key assumptions used by GO to arrive at the payphone net cost.
+The following table summarises the key assumptions used by GO to arrive at the payphone net cost in the original claim.

-Revenue and costs Assumption Revenue Billing data for on-net calls, outgoing international, mobile calls, and off-net calls sourced from GO's Data warehouse.
+Revenue and costs Assumption Revenue • Billing data for on-net calls, outgoing international, mobile calls, and off-net calls sourced from GO's Data warehouse.
 Technical Line costs Number of active lines x sum of operating cost/line and cost of capital/ line + line length x sum of operating cost/line length and cost of capital/line length The operating cost per active line relates to the cost of line cards, FMUX transmitting equipment, other activities, corporate costs and the licence fee, and is divided by the total number of active lines.
-This data has been obtained from the regulatory accounts model (not provided).
+We understand that this data has been obtained by GO from their regulatory accounts model (not provided).
 The cost of capital per active line is typically based on the product of (a) a WACC rate of 6.98% (MCA Decision on WACC for regulatory accounting periods ending on or after 31 Dec 2019); and (b) the Net Book Value of line cards, FMUX transmitting equipment, and other assets.
 This would then be divided by the total number of active lines.
 This data has been obtained from the regulatory accounts model.
 The operating cost per copper line length relates to the cost of the copper only, and is divided by the total copper line length.
-The cost of capital per copper line was determined by multiplying the 6.98% WACC by the NBV of the copper line, and subsequently divided by the total copper line length.
-Again, this was obtained from the regulatory accounts model.
-For 2019, the cost of capital per line increased mostly due to the capitalisation of rental expenses following the adoption of IFRS 16 leases (which came into force as an accounting standard in 2019) and additions from the increase in MSANs technology investment.
-The related depreciation of these assets was allocated to the line cards operating costs.
-For payphones equipment, in the 2019 claim (similar to 2018) such assets were fully depreciated, leading to no cost of capital inclusion, and no depreciation, for these assets.
+The cost of capital per copper line length relates to the cost of the regulatory accounts model.
+Similarly to the 2019 claim, in the 2020 claim all assets related to the payphones' equipment were fully depreciated, leading to no cost of capital inclusion, and no depreciation, for these assets.
 Traffic costs Traffic volumes (on-net, outgoing international, fixed-to-mobile, and off-net) x unitary cost/minute.
 Traffic volumes were extracted from billing data.
 Unitary costs/ minute have been based on origination and termination rates, and the commercial cost/ minute.
 The commercial cost has been derived from the regulatory accounts model.
-Direct OPEX Equal allocation (per payphone) of operating costs (derived from actual invoices), including: Electricity Repairs and Maintenance - Cardphones Sub-contracting costs Metering cost Payphone share of corporate costs Cost of Capital Cost of capital of 6.98% (previously discussed)
+Direct OPEX • Equal allocation (per payphone) of operating costs (derived from actual invoices), which for the 2020 claim included only metering costs.
+Cost of Capital Cost of capital of 6.98%